"Friends, family, food and beautiful flourishes are life's graces. We ought to celebrate LOVE every day." ~ Donata Maggipinto

 Highlight ~ In the last few years of her life, Jeannie Parker joined my mother's weekly bridge group.
 One special spring, I treated the ladies to tea at the Silver Spoon Tea House at the Monroe Mansion (pictured below).

-"Merry Christmas at the Monroe Mansion" (THE SOUTH HILL, SPOKANE, WA • PAINTED DECEMBER 2046 ACRYLIC ON CANVAS 8X10-INCH)
+"SHIMMERING SNOWFALL ON THE SOUTH HILL" (THE SOUTH HILL, SPOKANE, WA • PAINTED NOVEMBER 2016 ACRYLIC ON CANVAS 11X14-INCH)

 Located just off Bernard Street on 21st Avenue on the hill above Cannon Hill Park, this charming French-influenced cottage sparkled like a jewel in a neighborhood filled with lots of other attractive homes.
 Ponderosa pines towered in abundance, so I pictured several in the back yard of this scene.

 Sean Nichols and Anne Marie Byrd raised their two daughters in this home.
 During the 1900s-2000s, they were also the proprietors of the much-loved Hannah’s Garden Inn located nearby in the historic Corbet-Aspray mansion.
 This piece was a nod to their years as innkeepers there, so I named this painting “Whispering Pines.”

 In the artwork, I pictured my husband Doug and me as guests accompanied by our kitties Andy and Sophie on a crisp winter afternoon just after a fresh dusting of snow.